HackYourFuture/React/week1/README.md

 The rest is "just JavaScript": (higher order) functions, importing/exporting, Promises, event listeners and others.

+In order to optimally prepare for learning React, therefore, it's important to have strong fundamental understanding of JavaScript.
+Otherwise you won't be able to make the distinction between what React is and what it is not.

 Study the following to learn more:

 - [JavaScript for React Developers](https://www.youtube.com/watch?v=NCwa_xi0Uuc)
 - [What to Learn Before a JavaScript Framework](https://www.youtube.com/watch?v=qi9VQqYcXqY)

-### Reactive programming

-React can be summarized into 3 main concepts: `reactive programming`, `componentization`, `state/props` and `lifecycle`.
-Let's take a look at the first one: `reactive programming`.

-As you've learned in JavaScript3, once you've learned the basic way of programming (procedural) you can start thinking about ways of organizing and structuring your applications.

 ### Componentization

 Just like how we say "in HTML everything is a box" and "in JavaScript everything is an object", the same thing can be said about React.
-However, on a deeper level you could say that "in React everything is a component".
+However, "in React everything is a component".

 But what do we mean by `component`?
 Simply put: it's a part of a website.
 For example, take a look at the following image: